Why am I always bloated?

 IBS

 IBS, or Irritable Bowel Syndrome, is one of the most commonly diagnosed digestive disorders, and bloating, along with abdominal pain, diarrhea and constipation, is one of its main symptoms.
-While changes in diet may help, we designed our signature DEBLOAT FOOD + PREBIOTIC to reduce the symptoms associated with IBS and other digestive issues.
+While changes in diet may help, we designed our signature PRE + PREBIOTIC to reduce the symptoms associated with IBS and other digestive issues.

 Straws, gum, and too much air